 Esta semana hemos estado trabajando las oraciones de relativo, como por ejemplo:

-'Jaén, which is not going to have bank holiday on Monday, will celebrate its local festivity on the 18th of October'.
+'Jaén,which is not going to have a bank holiday on Monday,will celebrate its local festivity on the 18th of October'.

 Os dejo un par de fichas con ejercicios para ir practicando cómo hacer oraciones de relativo.
 Como vienen ahora unos días de fiesta, seguramente tendréis más tiempo para trabajar y poneros al día.